You can use Cloud 66 to provision and deploy your code to servers in any Linode region.

 Generate a Linode API key

-Visit the Cloud 66 Dashboard and select Get started building a stack.
+Visit the Cloud 66 Dashboard and select Get started building an application.
 After connecting to your Git repository and analyzing your code, you will be asked to Add your cloud platform.
 From this menu, select Linode and provide your API key.

 If you delete your application from Cloud 66, your servers will not be deleted on your cloud provider unless the physical server deletion setting is turned on.